Ali-Sbeity/dual-button-led-debounce/README.md

 - Two buttons must be pressed simultaneously.
-- LED turns ON for 5 seconds.
+- LED turns ON for 5 sec)onds.
 - LED turns OFF automatically after 5 seconds.
 - No retriggering while buttons remain pressed.
 - System returns to IDLE only after both buttons are released.